UpVent/upvent-svelte/README.md

 If you wish to continue please look at our [ISSUES](https://github.com/UpVent/upvent.codes/issues) tab, open a new Issue to request a feature or report a bug.

 If this work helped you somehow, please leave us a :star: it will mean so much to us :heart:

+## Copyright
+The source code for this page is licensed under the Affero General Public License (GNU) version 3.
+Except where otherwise noted, written work, blogs, opinions, and some visual content is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives License.
+4.0 International (CC BY-NC-ND 4.0)

+The AGPL differs from the other GNU licenses in that it was created for network software.
+You can modified versions if you keep track of the changes and the date they were made.
+As usual with the GNU licenses, you must license derivatives under the AGPL.
+It provides the same restrictions and freedoms as GPLv3 but with an additional clause that the source code must be distributed together with the web publication.
+Since websites and services are never distributed in the traditional sense, the AGPL is the GPL of the web.

+With the CC BY-NC-ND 4.0 license you must give proper credit, provide a link to the license, and indicate if changes have been made.
+You may do so in any reasonable way, but not in any way that suggests that you or your use is endorsed by Licensor.
+You may not use the material for commercial purposes.
+If you remix, transform, or build on the material, you will not be able to separate the modified material.